Holic75/KingmakerRebalance/README.md

 #### Optional balance fixes:
 - Monk/Sacred Fist max AC bonus from Wisdom and Pladin/Antipaladin saves bonus from Charisma is limited by corresponding class level
 - Bloodline arcanas work only on sorcerer/eldritch scion/blood arcanist spells
-- Two-Weapon fighting automatically give iterative off-hand attacks once your BAB reaches 6 and 11, Improved (Greater) Two-Weapon fighting are removed from the game
+- Improved Two-Weapon fighting automatically give one more iterative off-hand attack once your BAB reaches 11, Greater Two-Weapon fighting is removed from the game
 - Vital Strike multiplier automatically scales to 3 when your BAB reaches 11 and to 4 when your BAB reaches 16, Improved Vital Strike and Greater Vital Strike are removed from the game
 - Cleave and Greater Cleave are merged into one feat
 - Improved Cleaving finish and Cleaving finish are merged into one feat